aoacc/arfleet-docs/docs/learn-arfleet/40-verification-game.md

 One of the concerns with such a simple verification mechanism might be:

 <blockquote>
-  <i>If I store 20 TB with a provider, and all they need to do is every 1-2 days send a challenge involving a small 4 KB chunk, won't we know for a long time if they removed a lot of my data?</i>
+  <i>If I store 20 TB with a provider, and all they need to do is every 1-2 hours send a challenge involving a small 4 KB chunk, won't we know for a long time if they removed a lot of my data?</i>
 <blockquote>
 </blockquote>
   <i>How can I know this from such small challenge sizes?</i>